Sufism in Jordan: Shadhili

 The Shadhili order was the first modern Sufi order established in Jordan, between the end of the 19th and beginning of the 20th centuries.
-In the early 1900s Sharif Muhammad al-Amin Bin Zein al-Qalqami, one of the men credited with bringing this particular order of Sufism to Jordan, established a zawya near Amman which was home to the Shadhili-Ghudhu-Qadiri sub-order.
+In the early 1900s Sharif Muhammad al-Amin Bin Zein al-Qalqami, one of the men credited with bringing this particular order of Sufism to Jordan, established a zawiya near Amman which was home to the Shadhili-Ghudhu-Qadiri sub-order.
 The next Shadhili sub order to plant roots in Jordan was the Shadhili-Yashruti Order, which was established during the 1930s.
 This sub-order grew significantly after the Nakba as many Palestinian followers permanently settled in Jordan.
 Today the Shadhili-Darqawi-Hashimi-‘Alawi-Filali order is considered one of the most widespread orders in Jordan.
 Sheikh Muhammad al-Hashimi al-Tilmisani who traveled to Jordan from Syria is often credited with the spread of this sub-order.
-A third generation Sheikh from this order, Sheikh Abu Ghazaleh, established a school in the Husseini Mosque and a zawya nearby.
-This sub-order extends all the way to SheikhAbd al-Rahman al-Shaghouri via Sheikh Muhammad Sa’id al-Kurdi.
+A third generation Sheikh from this order, Sheikh Abu Ghazaleh, established a school in the Husseini Mosque and a zawiya nearby.
+This sub-order extends all the way to Sheikh Abd al-Rahman al-Shaghouri via Sheikh Muhammad Sa’id al-Kurdi.